cockroachdb/docs/v20.2/import-into.md

 #### Delimited data files

-The `DELIMITED DATA` format can be used to import delimited data from any text file type, while ignoring characters that need to be escaped, like the following:
+<span class="version-tag">New in v20.2:</span> The `DELIMITED DATA` format can be used to import delimited data from any text file type, while ignoring characters that need to be escaped, like the following:

 - The file's delimiter (`\t` by default)
 - Double quotes (`"`)